 As much as everyone tries not to make judgments based on appearances, the way a person looks plays a crucial role in their business success.
 In the business world, appearance is often conflated with performance, and those who don’t fit the norm aren’t always accepted.
 In the workplaces of today, where ‘casual Friday’ has extended to the entire week, it’s hard to understand business dress rules.
-Below are a few basic dress etiquette rules to follow.
+Below are a few business dress etiquette rules to follow.

 Understand What’s Acceptable for the Industry